The people guiding our organization.

 Carol lives in Revelstoke, which is on the traditional territory of the Sinixt, the Secwepemc, the Syilx, and the Ktunaxa.
-She has been volunteering in the arts sector in the West Kootenays for over 20 years.
-Currently the Chair of the Revelstoke Arts Council and the West Kootenay Regional Arts Council she has experience in programming both performance series and festivals, grant writing as well as organizational development.
+She has been volunteering in the arts sector in the West Kootenays for over 20 years and has experience in programming both performance series and festivals, grant writing as well as organizational development.
 She believes that arts and culture are integral to the creation of happy, healthy and progressive communities.
 Prior to retiring, Carol was a Business Analyst with Revelstoke Community Futures for 19 years.

 “It’s very satisfying to be part of Arts BC, an organization that supports the work of the cultural sector across our beautiful province.”